-The 120 volt and 12 volt breaker boxes are generally located in the cabinet under the bed, but the location varies with each floorplan.
+The 120 volt and 12 volt breaker boxes are generally located in a cabinet above the toilet, but the location varies with each floorplan.
 Circuit breakers and fuses are installed to protect the electrical system from overloading.
 Do not attempt to change the circuitry or add appliances yourself.
 Please consult an authorized Newmar Service Center.